Sara L. Stewart, RN, MSN

 Don completed his bachelor degree from IUSB with a concentration in accounting and worked for over 2 years in public accounting with Coopers & Lybrand.
 He moved to South Bend in 1981 and served as the Fiscal Officer for the Department of Redevelopment.
 He then proceeded to work with the Department of Community and Economical Development for over 28 years and recently served as the Director of the Redevelopment Commission.
 Don has been instrumental in guiding the Unity Gardens success through his work in aligning the Unity vision with the city plan.
 Don joined the board in August of 2010 as an expert in fiscal matters and economic planning.
-Don is retired, but maintains a position on the City of South Bend’s Redevelopment Commission Board of Directors.
+Don is retired from serving as the city of South Bend’s Redevelopment Commission’s President, and maintains a position on the City of South Bend’s Economic Development Board of Directors.

 Tim is an attorney with the South Bend office of Barnes & Thornburg LLP where he